Fossilation, 2021bio-plastic / residual energy installation

 The Slowness of Digital Ecologies in Practice

-Written by Noemi Duroux
+Author: Noemi Duroux

 Humaniteq Podcast: S2E2 Terre

-Created by Oriane Morriet
+Creator: Oriane Morriet

 DEMO9 Matthew Halpenny – Workshop on Microbial Fuel Cells

-Written by Hexagram Network
+Written by: Hexagram Network

 At the convergence of art and science, ecology becomes an experience

-Written by Sophia Gorbounov (McGill Tribune)
+Author: Sophia Gorbounov (McGill Tribune)